strimzi/strimzi-kafka-oauth/examples/README-authz.md

 ## Authorization Services - Resources, Authorization Scopes, Policies and Permissions

+`Keycloak Authorization Services` uses several concepts that together take part in defining, and applying access control to resources.

+`Resources` define _what_ we are protecting from unauthorized access.
+Each resource can contain a list of `authorization scopes` - actions that are available on the resource, so that permission on a resource can be granted for one or more actions only.
+`Policies` define the groups of users we want to target with permissions.
+Users can be targeted based on group membership, assigned roles, or individually.
+Finally, the `permissions` tie together specific `resources`, `action scopes` and `policies` to define that 'specific users U can perform certain actions A on the resource R'.

+You can read more about `Keycloak Authorization Services` on [project's web site](https://www.keycloak.org/docs/latest/authorization_services/index.html).

 If we take a look under `Resources` sub-tab of `Authorization` tab, we'll see the list of resource definitions.
 These are resource specifiers - patterns in a specific format, that are used to target policies to specific resources.
 The format is quite simple.
 For example: